TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 57/Psalms 57.10.md

 ---

-For thy lovingkindness is great unto the heavens, And thy truth unto the skies.
+For your great loving kindness reaches to the heavens, and your truth to the skies.